j0r15/digitalbusinesscard/README.md

 ## Installation:

-- Create a little website with your personal information like mine
+- Create a little website with your personal information (must be in html)

 - Change Hostname and SSID in business_card.ino